 Corrective action must be submitted within 60-90 days of the audit by fax, mail or e-mail.
 PJR does allow on-site corrective action during the audit, provided that the time spent reviewing the proposed corrective actions does not significantly affect the audit schedule or objectives.
 We advocate caucuses at the end of each day to review corrective action.
 PJR does not charge for closure of corrective action, except in the event that the closure is for a major nonconformance (since a revisit is required).

 PJR auditors do not include lengthy comments regarding observations.
-Observations are limited to complete yet concise notes made on nonconformance sheets; further comments are made on the final audit report.
+Observations are limited to complete yet concise notes; further comments are made on the final audit report.

 PJR’s standard rate is $1,200 per man-day.